fatihsamur/fatihsamur-blog/src/pages/about.md

   and applications for 6+ years.
 template: page
 ---
-In the long journey of my medical education I also taught myself programming.
-Over the last 5 years, I have;

-*   Built websites and web apps for businesses, nonprofit organizations and for myself,
-*   Completed lots of freelance software development work.
-*   Created medical applications to automate the repetitive tasks in hospital.
+  I am a full stack web developer specialize on Ecommerce  and SAAS development.
+I work with startups and top companies  to create inclusive, effective and impactful web applications.
+Also I love open source development and I build things on my Github profile.

+  I am experienced with PHP, Laravel on the backend side and Javascript,  React  on the frontend side.
+Also I like to learn and use new technologies.

-Beside my  web development skills, I have a profound understanding of core principles of programming.
+  Beside my  web development skills, I have a profound understanding of core principles of programming and I like to write blog posts about programming, web development and new technologies.

-I'm also interested in Artificial Intelligence and Neuroscience.
-I like to follow the most up-to-date information about those topics and write about them.